vishalguptahmh/programmingInterviewQuestions/Android/CleanArchitecture.md

 ## Layers in Clean Architecture
 1. **Presentation Layer**:
    - Handles UI and user interactions (e.g., Activities, Fragments, Jetpack Compose).
-   - Integrates with MVVM’s View and ViewModel (as you asked about earlier).
+   - Integrates with MVVM’s View and ViewModel .
    - **Example**: A `ProductScreen` composable displaying a product list.
 2. **Domain Layer**:
-   - Contains business logic, implemented as **use cases** (or Interactors), which you asked about in MVVM.
+   - Contains business logic, implemented as **use cases** (or Interactors)
    - Pure Kotlin, no Android dependencies, highly testable.
    - **Example**: `GetProductsUseCase` to fetch and validate product data.
 3. **Data Layer**:
-   - Manages data sources (e.g., API, Room database) and **mappers** (as you asked about) to convert API models to domain models.
+   - Manages data sources (e.g., API, Room database) and **mappers**  to convert API models to domain models.
    - Includes repositories that abstract data access for the Domain layer.
    - **Example**: `ProductRepository` fetching data from Retrofit or Room.